 |6G||Synthetic grass without need for rubber crumb||The existence of 4G, 5G and 6G pitches is not recognised by any accredited governing body|

 Football is called the beautiful game for a reason but all too often grassroots footballers are held back by poorly maintained, uneven, and even waterlogged pitches.
 The increase in Artificial Turf Pitches (ATPs) has been a godsend to amateur footballers everywhere.
 Better pitches means a level playing field (literally and metaphorically) for players across the board.

 As with most sports development tools and equipment Artificial Turf is constantly evolving and improving.
 Some top flight football clubs, NFL teams, and rugby venues now use these ATPs.
 When searching for somewhere to play or train at a grassroots level playing surface is among the most important factors to take into consideration.

 As these pitches continue to develop more options are available to grassroots sports players looking to book a pitch.
 Playfinder ensures that each sport venue listed for hire contains relevant pitch information.
 Here’s a closer look at those options, and suggestions of where you can play in London and get active.

 2G and 3G astroturf pitches refer to second and third generation pitches.

 Second Generation Pitches

 2G pitches began popping up at sports venues in the early 90’s.
-These sand based pitches were perfect for hockey and many clubs installed their own 2G sand pitches.
+Perfect for hockey, many clubs installed their own 2G sand-based pitches.
 While many of these pitches are also used for small sided football the consensus with most is that the sand based surface is less than ideal for football, but when well maintained and marked out it can offer a suitable option for many games.

 Third Generation Pitches